 If you were terminated from a job you should disclose your termination because when the NYPD gets your Social Security lifetime history they will see exactly what jobs you have had and you will ask you to explain why you were let go from certain jobs.

 Unfortunately, if you don’t reveal these things upfront you will get disqualified and will not be able to explain them away.

-As a civil service appeals attorney with more than 17 years of experience, I have helped many NYPD candidates win their disqualification appeal.
+As a civil service appeals attorney with 18 years of experience, I have helped many NYPD candidates win their disqualification appeal.

 If you have questions about your disqualification and would like to schedule a free consultation via ZOOM or at my Mineola office, please do not hesitate to call me at 516 248 0040.